Frederica of Hanover: Exile

 In 1971, Frederica published an autobiography, A Measure of Understanding.

-On 1 June 1973 the junta abolished the Greek Monarchy without the consent of the Greek people and then attempted to legitimize its actions through a 1973 plebiscite that was widely suspected of being rigged.
-The new head-of-state became President of Greece George Papadopoulos.
+On 1 June 1973 the junta abolished the Greek monarchy without consulting the Greek people and then attempted to legitimize its actions through a 1973 plebiscite that was widely suspected of being rigged.
+The head of the junta became the new head-of-state as President of Greece George Papadopoulos.

 The dictatorship ended on 24 July 1974 and the pre-junta constitutional monarchy was never restored.
 A plebiscite was held on 8 December 1974 in which Constantine (who was able to campaign only from outside the country) freely admitted past errors, and promised to support democracy.
-However, 69% of Greeks voted to make Greece a democratic republic.
+However, 69% of Greeks freely voted to make Greece a democratic republic.

 Death

 Frederica died on 6 February 1981 in exile in Madrid of heart failure, reportedly following eyelid surgery (blepharoplasty), although a biographer has claimed the surgery was cataract removal.

-She was interred at Tatoi (the Royal family's palace and burial ground in Greece).
+She was interred at Tatoi (the royal family's palace and burial ground in Greece).
 Her son and his family were allowed to attend the service but had to leave immediately afterwards.